teampears/studious-adventure/Documentation/Client-checkin-summary-notes.md

 ### Checkpoint 4.1
 6.04.22
 #### Demo feedback
 - The overall look of the website looks good.
-- concerned about mobile version vs desktop version
+- good use of responsive design, mobile version vs desktop version
 - add an explanation to the user when asking about the number of household members
 	- make sure that the user know that the number of household members doesn't include the one who started the registration.
 	- the one started the registartion is already registered
 - give users a time spot for answering questions
 	- for example, "We will get back to you in X amount of hours"
 	- Good to give people the opportunity to ask questions